basho-labs/little_riak_book/en/03-developers.md

 [{"item":"kale","count":10},{"item":"milk","count":1}]
 ```

-If you look closely, you'll notice that the vclock sent is not actually identical with the one returned.
+If you look closely, you'll notice that the vector clock changed with the second write request

-* <code>a85hYGBgzGDKBVIcypz/fgaUHjmTwZTI<strong>mMfKsMK</strong>K7RRfFgA=</code>
+* <code>a85hYGBgzGDKBVIcypz/fgaUHjmTwZTI<strong>mMfKsMK</strong>K7RRfFgA=</code> (after the write by Casey)
-* <code>a85hYGBgzGDKBVIcypz/fgaUHjmTwZTI<strong>lMfKcMa</strong>K7RRfFgA=</code>
+* <code>a85hYGBgzGDKBVIcypz/fgaUHjmTwZTI<strong>lMfKcMa</strong>K7RRfFgA=</code> (after the write by Mark)

-The vclock was incremented to keep track of the change over time.

-Now let's add a third roommate, `andy`, who loves almonds.
-Before Mark updates the shared cart with milk, Andy adds his own order to Casey's kale, using the vector clock from Casey's order (the last order Andy was aware of).
+Now let's consider a third roommate, Andy, who loves almonds.
+Before Mark updates the shared cart with milk, Andy retrieved Casey's kale order and appends almonds.
+As with Mark, Andy's update includes the vector clock as it existed after Casey's original write.

 Andy writes `[{"item":"kale","count":10},{"item":"almonds","count":12}]`.